 Considering the quoted documents, we can highlight opportunities and possible shortcomings we have to face for the RISIS development.
-To this aim we propose a SWOT analysis (Strengths, Weaknesses, Opportunities and Threats analysis), which might be helpful to individuate internal and external issues that could have an impact on the sustainability of the project.
-This is very important for interactions with the communities.
+To this aim we propose a SWOT analysis (Strengths, Weaknesses, Opportunities and Threats analysis), which might be helpful to individuate and analyse internal and external issues that could have an impact on the sustainability of the project.